matthewfeickert-talks/talk-agc-us-atlas-af/talk.md

 ]
 .kol-1-3[
 .center.bold[Container runtime]
-* Apptainer (formerly known as Singularity) with the ability to .bold[pull custom images] ]
+* Apptainer/Singularity with the ability to .bold[pull custom images]
+]
 ]